Classification and Spatiotemporal Correlation of Dominant Fluctuations in Complex Dynamical Systems: Results and discussion

 \subsection{Non-trivial dynamical fluctuations on an atomic metal surface}

-As a second case study, we show the results of a \textbf{LEAP} analysis related to a metal copper (Cu) surface which exhibits a peculiar dynamics even well below the melting temperature.\cite{spencer1986stable, jayanthi1985surface} The system consists of a portion of \textbf{Cu(211)} face-centered cubic (FCC) surface, containing 2400 atoms, simulated for 150 ns using a DeepMD-based potential\cite{wang2018deepmd} which allows to reach length and time scales typically not affordable to DFT calculations.\cite{cioni2023innate} In particular, this \textbf{Cu(211)} FCC slab has been simulated at T = 600 K (T$\sim$1/3 of the Cu melting temperature, see Methods for simulation details), thus near the H\"{u}ttig temperature where metal surface dynamics can be observed (Fig.~\ref{fig:fig03}A).
-Recently, LENS-based analyses have highlighted, for the first time, the presence of sparse atoms sliding in a "rigid" manner on this surface.\cite{crippa2023detecting, crippa2023machine} Interestingly, such fascinating events had not been captured before by either looking at the average system's properties or using traditional pattern recognition analyses based on structural descriptors, \textit{e.g.} SOAP.\cite{cioni2023innate} This gives rise to use such a system as an ideal prototypical case where some local fluctuations, as purely \textit{diffusive}, only emerge in the LENS dimension, while not appearing in the \textit{$\tau$}SOAP one.
+As a second case study, we show the results of a \textbf{LEAP} analysis related to a metal copper (Cu) surface which exhibits a peculiar dynamics even well below the melting temperature.\cite{spencer1986stable, jayanthi1985surface} The system consists of a portion of \textbf{Cu(211)} face-centered cubic (FCC) surface, containing 2400 atoms, simulated for 150 ns using a DeepMD-based potential\cite{wang2018deepmd} which allows to reach length and time scales typically not affordable to DFT calculations.\cite{cioni2023innate} In particular, this \textbf{Cu(211)} FCC slab has been simulated at T = 600 K (T$\sim$1/3 of the Cu melting temperature, see \textit{Materials and Methods} for simulation details), thus near the H\"{u}ttig temperature where metal surface dynamics can be observed (Fig.~\ref{fig:fig03}A).
+Recently, LENS-based analyses have highlighted, for the first time, the presence of sparse atoms sliding in a "rigid" manner on this surface.\cite{crippa2023detecting, crippa2023machine} Interestingly, such fascinating events had not been captured before by either looking at the average system's properties or using traditional pattern recognition analyses based on structural descriptors, \textit{e.g.} SOAP.\cite{cioni2023innate} This is thus an ideal, prototypical example system where local (purely \textit{diffusive}) fluctuations emerge only (predominantly) in the LENS dimension, while no evident fluctuations can be observed in the \textit{$\tau$}SOAP one.

 Herein, we consider the three top-most layers (995 atoms) of the \textbf{Cu(211)} FCC slab described above (see the snapshot in Fig.~\ref{fig:fig03}B).
 For each Cu atom considered, we analyze 24 ns extracted from the last part of the 150 ns-long MD simulation, sampled every $\Delta$t = 12 ps.
 In Fig.~\ref{fig:fig03}B (Right) we report the whole time-series dataset including the 995 LENS, \textit{$\tau$}SOAP, and \textbf{LEAP} signals plotted in red, blue, and black, respectively.
 Contrary to the water case of Fig.~\ref{fig:fig02}, here the \textbf{LEAP} dataset is far from being linear in the LENS-\textit{$\tau$}SOAP space.
 Such a peculiar non-linearity is investigated by first decoupling the \textbf{LEAP} time-series in its LENS and \textit{$\tau$}SOAP components (see Fig.~\ref{fig:fig03}C, Left).
 Clearly, the two descriptors display diverse trends, as also emphasized by the distinct fingerprints of LENS (in red, Top-Left) and \textit{$\tau$}SOAP (in blue, Bottom-Left) corresponding to the same representative atom (ID 460).
 Indeed, while LENS deviates from the average behavior after $\sim$ 15 ns, \textit{$\tau$}SOAP slightly enhances.
 This represents an evident example where the two types of local events (diffusive and structural) do not simultaneously occur.